Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Polyhedra.rst

   I/m 0.1 0.1 0.1
   >

-It's important to note that using a sphere shape with a polyhedron configuration instead of directly using a sphere configuration decreases overall performance due to unnecessary calculations such as applying an orientation to a vertex.
+It's important to note that using a shape of a spherical particle with a polyhedron configuration instead of directly using a sphere configuration decreases overall performance due to unnecessary calculations such as applying an orientation to a vertex.
 We have observed that in this case, simulations are about 2 to 3 times slower.

+* Operator Name: ``read_shape_file``
+* Description: This operator initialize shapes data structure from a shape input file.
+* Parameter:

+  * filename: Input file name (.stl)

 Interaction / Contact
 ^^^^^^^^^^^^^^^^^^^^^

-The exaDEM::Interaction class in ExaDEM is used to model various types of interactions between polyhedra and between polyhedra and drivers.
+The ``exaDEM::Interaction`` class in ``ExaDEM`` is used to model various types of interactions between polyhedra and between polyhedra and ``drivers``.
 This class serves as a crucial component for identifying two elements within the data grid and characterizing the type of interaction between them.

 **Interaction Class Attributes:**

-* id_i and id_j: Id of botth polyhedra.
+* id_i and id_j: Id of both polyhedra.
 * cell_i and cell_j: Indices of the cells containing the interacting polyhedra.
 * p_i and p_j: Positions of the polyhedra within their respective cells.
 * sub_i and sub_j: Indices of the vertex, edge, or face of the polyhedron involved in the interaction.